BubbyTeemo/BubbyTeemo/README.md

 ## Hey 👺

-I'm a composer and artist working on small games with BubbySoft 🎶💻
+I'm a composer and artist working on games with BubbySoft 🎶💻

 Local Co-Op, Arcade & UK Jungle